 The assessments in this course focus on Historical Inquiry (written report and multimodal presentation), Explanation (sectionalised essay), Source Analysis (photographs, cartoons, paintings, graphs, government papers, extracts from newspaper articles, letters, diaries and literary sources) and Examination.

-Students require at least a C grade in Year 10 Humanities and Social Sciences.
+tudents require a high C grade or above in Year 10 Standard Humanities and Social Sciences or a C grade or above in Year 10 STRIVE Humanities and Social Sciences.